 WX7504 Desmond ‘Bruce’ CHAPMAN

 Staff Sergeant, taken POW Singapore.
 Shipped from Singapore to north-west Burma with ‘A’ Force to work on Burma-Thai Railway.
 He died Khonkan 55km Hospital Camp with tropical ulcer, malaria and dysentery 11 September 1943 aged 27 years.

 He was evacuated to Khonkan Hospital with an irregularly large 8 inch by 8 inch tropical ulcer, exposing bones and tendons on his right foot.
 Soldier’s right leg was amputated below his knee.
 The surgical re-amputation of stump was conducted due to gangrene.

-Already ill with tropical ulcers and dysentery, Des was unable to recover from his amputation and died on 11 September 1943.
+Already ill with tropical ulcers and dysentery, Des was unable to recover from his amputation.
+He died on 11 September 1943.

 Bruce Chapman’s parents William George Chapman and Hilda Harriett Crowder married 1914 in South Australia.
 They were both born in Tasmania.
 Hilda died in Tasmania in 1922.
 Bruce would have been about 6 years old.
 He had one sister.

 Bruce was a student of Wesley College, South Perth.

 Bruce Chapman married Nellie Batt in 1940, a few months after enlisting.
 Bruce and Nellie had a daughter Janis Anne Chapman.

 Bruce’s father William George Chapman died in 1957, Perth.